Prachi Garg: Early life, family background and education

 Prachi Garg was born on 19 May 1984 in Bulandshahr, Uttar Pradesh, in a business family.
 She is a daughter of Neeru Garg and Brajesh Garg.
-She has completed her bachelor and master in computer science from the University of Delhi.
 She has earned a master degree in business administration (MBA) from Great Lakes Institute of Management, Chennai.

 Career and entrepreneurship

 She has worked as an anchor and news reporter with DD News Journal, freelance journalist with EET India, and has been freelancing for HT Horizons.
 She is an author.

 She owns an enterprise Ghoomophiro.
 Her start-up has been covered by, Indian Express Femina, iDiva.
 She does trekking and organizes women guided tours.

+In 2025, she was the exhibition chair for ICCCNT 2025, held at Indore.